CreasolTech/domoticz-emmeti-eq2021/README.md

 <a href="https://www.creasol.it/en/support/domotics-home-automation-and-diy/controlling-heat-pump-to-maximize-power-consumption-from-photovoltaic"><img src="https://images.creasol.it/hotwater_screenshot.webp" alt="Domoticz plugin to manage Emmeti Mirai EQ2021 hotwater heatpump" style="float: left; margin-right: 2em;" /></a><br clear="all">

 **This software comes with absolute no warranty.
-Please check the manual to verify that modbus address registers meets the plugin configuration.
-Also, it's written without any authorization by the supplier**
+No responsibility can be attributed to the authors of the software, Domoticz and Emmeti for any damage caused by the use of this software.
+Please check the manual to verify that modbus address registers meets the plugin configuration.**

 # Installation